Singhanurag45/TaskManager/README.md

-# TaskFlow - Task Management App
+# TaskManager - Task Management App

 A modern **Task Management Application** built with **React**, **Node.js**, **Express**, and **MongoDB** to help you create, track, and manage tasks efficiently.
 Includes features like **status tracking**, **color-coded tasks**, and **real-time updates**.